 It’s certainly a challenge, but living in balance will keep you on the path to success.

 There’s no way to get around studying.
 If you want to do well in school, you simply have to do it.
 But there are specific ways to study better.
 To make the most of your limited time.
 To keep from spinning your wheels.

-By implementing the Methods above, you can raise the quality of your studying sessions without necessarily increasing the quantity.
+By implementing the methods above, you can raise the quality of your studying sessions without necessarily increasing the quantity.

-We're passionate about student success; so we offer several academic resources both onsite and online.
+At Cornerstone University, we’re passionate about student success; so we offer several academic resources both onsite and online.
 From online, 24/7 tutoring to workshops to library resources, our PGS students are well supported in their academic endeavors.